"D" is for . . .

 He later told us he was crying as he gently placed her in the back seat, telling her how sorry he was that he had "let" her get out.
 She wagged her tail weakly and licked his face.
 Sam didn't make it--the vet told Dad that her insides were all torn up.
 This story brings tears to my eyes even now as I recall it, decades later.
 Sam was a wonderful, gentle, and loving dachshund, and all of us loved her.

 I never had another dachshund in my life until our daughter and son-in-law came to our house one evening 14 years ago, and in her arms, Holly was carrying the cutest little black-and-tan smooth doxie puppy you ever saw!
 This little eight-week-old puppy was "the now-famous" Shadow, upon whom I've based Sarge of THE DACHSHUND ESCAPADES.
 I've never seen a dog who loved to chase a ball as much as Shadow did as a puppy.
 Clark has often said that he nearly dislocated his shoulder at times when we babysat that doxie at our house, because Shadow just wouldn't quit for hours on end.
-He's now the elder statesman in the family of our animals of six cats (each married daughter has three) and two dogs (Duke is the other doxie).
+He was the elder statesman in the family of our animals of six cats (each married daughter has three) and two dogs (Duke is the other doxie), until he crossed the Rainbow Bridge on 02/01/17.
 Two of the cats, Tate and Joey, are the "Fuzz Brothers" from I AM SARGE.
 Piper and Aslan are also included in the other books, along with relative newcomers, Winston and Thor.